Architecture

 | Single Process | All components in one binary | Development, low-volume production |

-| Role-Based | Separate processes for ingestion, workers, control API | Horizontal scaling, isolation |
+| Role-Based | Separate processes per component | Horizontal scaling, isolation |

 - ACID transactions for state consistency

-- Familiar operational model (backups, replication, monitoring)
+- Familiar ops model (backups, replication, monitoring)

 - No distributed coordination complexity